 Christians were prosecuted and forced into hiding.
 You can still find remnants of these hidden communities in Japan.
 Not only Christians, but all foreigners were denied entry to Japan under its “closed country” policy.
-The hidden Christians, cut off from all foreign and traditional Christian influence, had to do everything on their own, sometimes camouflaging the symbols and iconography of their faith in plain sight with Christian statues resembling Buddha and statues of Virgin Mary resembling the goddess Kannon.
-Because of their secretive nature many rituals were never discovered, including their rituals concerning Christmas.
+The hidden Christians, cut off from all foreign and traditional Christian influence, had to do everything on their own.
+Sometimes they would camouflage the symbols and iconography of their faith.
+Christian statues resembling Buddha and statues of Virgin Mary resembling the goddess Kannon hid in plain sight.
+Because of their secretive nature, many rituals were never discovered.
+That includes the rituals around Christmas.

 History of Christmas in Japan: Open for Business

 Japan was still very chaotic when they opened up the country and entered a new era in 1854.
 So Christmas wasn’t immediately noticed.
 However, more and more foreigners came to Japan.
 Some of them settled and started having Christmas parties on their own.
 The record of the first Christmas tree in Japan was decorated in 1860 by the Earl of Eulenburg from Prussia (before it became Germany) in the embassy where he was stationed.
 There is also record of Katsu Kaishu, a prominent Japanese statesman and naval engineer, and his family attending a Christmas party at the house of an American family in 1875.

 After centuries of isolation, many Japanese people were eager to find out more about these foreign cultures.
 They embraced the progress and applied some new ideas to Japanese society.
 Very soon, the celebration Christmas started to bloom wherever there was a concentration of foreigners.
 Eventually, this lead to a public Christmas tree being set up in Ginza in 1900 by Meiji-ya.
 This lit the fire of the so-called Christmas “sales battle” between department stores, hotels and other luxury businesses in Japan.